mpalash/aliakbarmehta/_content/resistance-and-reimagining-alternatives.md

 Museum of Impossible Forms M{if} was founded by an independent group of Helsinki artists/curators/philosophers/activists/pedagogists in spring 2017 as an antiracist and queer-feminist project, a heterogeneous space exploring experimental and migrant form of expression.
 It is the coming together of a collective of people – artists, curators, pedagogues, philosophers and facilitators – art and cultural workers who believe in the need for this space.
 M{if} currently consists of:

-Marianne Savallampi
+* Marianne Savallampi

-Ahmed Al-Nawas
+* Ahmed Al-Nawas

-Raine Aiava
+* Raine Aiava

-Vidha Saumya
+* Vidha Saumya

-Vishnu Vardhani Rajan
+* Vishnu Vardhani Rajan

-Heidi Hänninen
+* Heidi Hänninen

-Selina Väliheikki
+* Selina Väliheikki

-Sergio Castrillon
+* Sergio Castrillon

-Danai Anagnostou
+* Danai Anagnostou

-Hassan Blasim
+* Hassan Blasim

-Christopher Wessels
+* Christopher Wessels

-Christopher Thomas
+* Christopher Thomas

-Zahrah Ehsan
+* Zahrah Ehsan

-Soko Hwang
+* Soko Hwang

-Giovanna Esposito Yousif
+* Giovanna Esposito Yousif

-David Muoz
+* David Muoz

 Beyond these individuals,Museum of Impossible Forms works with a number of collectives, organisations and institutions to create a lattice of shared concerns and practice solidarity.
 Some of these are:

-FAR Night School
+* FAR Night School

-Nynnyt Collective
+* Nynnyt Collective

-Feminist Culture House
+* Feminist Culture House

-Kontula Art School project
+* Kontula Art School project

-Academy of Moving People and Images
+* Academy of Moving People and Images

-Pixelache Festival
+* Pixelache Festival

-UrbanAPA
+* UrbanAPA

-Silent University, North
+* Silent University, North

-RABRAB Press, and
+* RABRAB Press, and

-Ruskeat Tytot
+* Ruskeat Tytot

-Our curatorial framework for this year has been[‘The Atlas of Lost Beliefs (For Insurgents, Citizens and Untitled Bodies)’](https://museumofimpossibleforms.org/atlas-of-lost-beliefs), based on a poem by poet, cultural theorist and curator Ranjit Hoskote.
+Our curatorial framework for this year has been [‘The Atlas of Lost Beliefs (For Insurgents, Citizens and Untitled Bodies)’](https://museumofimpossibleforms.org/atlas-of-lost-beliefs), based on a poem by poet, cultural theorist and curator Ranjit Hoskote.

 The Atlas is ‘a book of maps or charts’.
 We gazed into the Atlas and dreamt of places we would like to visit.
 The Atlas was our window to strange and alien worlds, connected by an incomprehensible amount of water.
 Today, the Atlas as a portal, as a device for dreaming is a forgotten artefact, instead mired in historiographies and anthro-political readings of a world that was.